 - This plan alone does not limit the number of fence modifications that may take place.
 Where annual resources are limited, any one landowner may receive materials for only one stackyard or fence modification (approximately \$2500) per year - At least one half of the cost of all materials for modifications and repair shall be used for fence modifications and fence modifications must be fully paid for before FWP dollars may be used to purchase materials to repair fence damaged by elk being hazed to reduce transmission risk.
-Any fence repair with FWP dollars must be tied to new fence modifications to aid passage of elk being hazed to mitigate brucellosis risk and fence repairs may not be tied to pre-existing fence modifications. - These efforts shall consider and avoid to the degree possible the potential for elk to be inadvertently encouraged into more risky circumstances. - Available for potential implementation within the DSA and in areas immediately adjacent to Montana's or another state's DSA if there is confirmed elk movement from inside to outside the DSA representing increased transmission risk to cattle. - These actions may be applied at any time to reduce risk during current or subsequent years. - Both the FWP Regional Supervisor and local area FW Commissioner may modify and both must approve fence modifications.
+Any fence repair with FWP dollars must be tied to new fence modifications to aid passage of elk being hazed to mitigate brucellosis risk and fence repairs may not be tied to pre-existing fence modifications. - These efforts shall consider and avoid to the degree possible the potential for elk to be inadvertently encouraged into more risky circumstances. - Available for potential implementation within the DSA and in other specific areas where brucellosis-exposed elk have been confirmed within the previous five years. - These actions may be applied at any time to reduce risk during current or subsequent years. - Both the FWP Regional Supervisor and local area FW Commissioner may modify and both must approve fence modifications.